signalfx/otelworkshop/docs/apm/k8s/index.md

 #### Prepare values.yaml file for updating the Helm chart

-Edit `spanprocessor.yaml` with thes values from Step 1.
+Edit `spanprocessor.yaml` with the values from Step 1.

 #### Update the Collector